InventBoss/MeDaBot-JavaScript/README.md

 **MeDaBot** is a chatbot that I created for fun, and to expand a few of my very little coding skills. **MeDaBot** started in a single python file, which you probably know is a terrible idea for any program, but it was a start and I expanded from there.

-Soon after I worked some basic features and got better at coding.
+Soon after I worked on some basic features and got better at coding.
 I made **MeDaBot** multi-file, but still in python which made the bot INCREDIBLY slow.
 I worked on **MeDaBot** in python for quite a while.
 But then, the speed became unbearable, so I switched to javascript.
 Now, I had 0 experience with javascript, and I had just jumped in without watching a single javascript tutorial.
 I only had replit, a crappy youtube tutorial about discord.py, and confidence.

 I worked on the bot for a very long time in javascript and still do.
 I had put a bunch of features into him, and I created this github page because why not.